SalmaAlassal/mrNetwork/Network Fundamentals/README.md

 ## Example

-- The switch's CAM table is stored in memory.
-If the switch is turned off, the table will disappear and the switch has to relearn the table when it is rebooted.
+- The switch's CAM table is stored in memory. **If the switch is turned off**, the table will disappear and the switch has to relearn the table when it is rebooted.

 - Now, suppose the switch was just turned on and has not yet created its CAM table.